COSC3020/mergesort-Assel-Aljazwe/README.md

 **Adding Everything Together**:
 - We have $log n$ steps from doubling the size of the subarrays we're merging.
-- In each step, we're doing work that involves going through the whole array ($n$ work) and merging the subarrays (up to $n$ work in worst-case).
+- In each step, we're doing work that involves going through the entire array ($n$ work) to merge the subarrays.
+Although merging might seem to add additional work, it's important for us to understand that the total work for merging across all pieces in one step sums up to $n$.
+This is because, despite the potential for every item to move during a merge, each item is essentially being considered once per merge step across the whole array.
-- When we multiply these together ($n$ work for each $log n$ steps), the total time the algorithm takes is $n log n$
+- Therefore, the work in each step is proportional to the size of the array, $n$, and since there are $\log n$ such steps, the total time complexity of the algorithm is $n \log n$.

 **Conclusion**:
-In the worst case scenario, the algorithm's time complexity is $Θ(n log n)$
+In the worst case scenario, the iterative mergesort algorithm has a worst-case runtime complexity of $\Theta(n \log n)$.
+This indiciates that the algorithm's growth rate is tightly bound by $n \log n$ in the worst case.
+This would be consistent with the fundamental behavior of merge sort, where the combination of dividing the array and merging results in a logarithmic number of levels of work, each requiring linear time to merge the subarrays.